Richard Greenham: Life

 On 24 November 1570 he was instituted to the rectory of Dry Drayton, Cambridgeshire.
-He used to still preach at St Mary's, Cambridge, where he reproved young divines for engaging in controversies, as tantamount to rearing a roof before laying a foundation.
+He served there for 20 years.
+He also preached at St Mary's, Cambridge, where he reproved young divines for engaging in controversies, as tantamount to rearing a roof before laying a foundation.
 In his parish he preached frequently, choosing the earliest hours of the morning for sermon before the work of the day.
-He devoted Sunday evenings and Thursday mornings to catechizing.
+He devoted Sunday evenings and Thursday mornings to catechizing; he was also known for giving pastoral and spiritual counselling to those who were in need of comfort.
 He had some divinity pupils, including Henry Smith.

 During a period of dearth, when barley was ten groats a bushel, he devised a plan for selling corn cheap to the poor, no family being allowed to buy more than three pecks in a week.
 He cheapened his straw, preached against the public order for lessening the capacity of the bushel, and got into trouble by refusing to let the clerk of the market cut down his measure with the rest.
 His unworldliness meant that his wife had to borrow money to pay his harvestmen.
 Richer livings were steadily declined by him.
 Nevertheless, he was not appreciated by his flock.

 He was cited for nonconformity by Richard Cox, bishop of Ely; Cox asked him whether the guilt of schism lay with conformists or with nonconformists.
 Greenham answered that, if both parties acted in a spirit of concord, it would lie with neither; otherwise with those who made the rent.
 Cox gave him no further trouble.
-His 'Apologie or Aunswere' is in 'A Parte of a Register' (1593), p.
+His Apologie or Aunswere is in A Parte of a Register (1593), p.
 86 sq.

-On the appearance of the Marprelate tracts (1589) he preached against them at St. Mary's, on the ground that their tendency was 'to make sin ridiculous, whereas it ought to be made odious.'
+When the Marprelate tracts were published in 1589, he preached against them at St. Mary's, on the ground that their tendency was 'to make sin ridiculous, whereas it ought to be made odious.'
 His friends were anxious to get him to London.
-He resigned his living about 1591, having held it for about twenty years—he told Warfield, his successor, 'I perceive noe good wrought by my ministerie on any but one familie.'
+He resigned his post at Cambridgeshire in 1591, having held it for about twenty years.
+He told Warfield, his successor, 'I perceive noe good wrought by my ministerie on any but one familie.'
 He settled as preacher at Christ Church, Newgate.